zjwang11/IRVSP/README.md

-* Please refer to the following reference for more details of the code:
+* Please refer to the following references for more details of the codes:

      [1] irvsp  :   J. Gao, et al. Comput.
 Phys.
 Comm.
 261, 107760 (2021). https://doi.org/10.1016/j.cpc.2020.107760.